yugalrk/RemoteScanning/README.md

 # SiemensProject

-Absolutely, R — here’s a README tailored to your workflow: custom image augmentation, synthetic dataset generation with realistic video compression artifacts, and multi-model training with YOLOv8 and RT-DETR.
-It’s structured for clarity and useful whether you're sharing your project or revisiting it later 🧠📦

----

 # 🚀 Warning Detection via Augmented Synthetic Images

 This project implements a complete pipeline to detect `'steps'` and `'warnings'` from image sequences, focusing on realistic augmentation, compression simulation, and multi-model training.